webgme/webgme-cwl/docs/Examples/examples.rst

    :align: center
    :figwidth: 95%

-Input Sample
+Input - sample graphs
 _________________

-The following figure shows four sample graphs that were used as input for the model.
+The following figure shows four sample graphs that were used as part of the input for the model.
 These graphs were obtained from the MUTAG dataset, which is a benchmark for graph classification.
 The graphs with red nodes are labelled as toxic, while the ones with blue nodes are labelled as non-toxic.

 .. figure:: examples.png
    :align: center